Guidelines for the management and treatment of periodic fever syndromes Familial Mediterranean Fever

 MetadataShow full item record

-Objective: To establish guidelines based on scientific evidence for the management of familial Mediterranean fever.
-Description of the evidence collection method: The Guideline was prepared from 5 clinical questions that were structured through PICO (Patient, Intervention or indicator, Comparisonand Outcome), to search key primary scientific information databases.
-After defining thepotential studies to support the recommendations, these were graduated considering theirstrength of evidence and grade of recommendation.
-Results: 10,341 articles were retrieved and evaluated by title and abstract; from these,46 articles were selected to support the recommendations.
-Recommendations: 1.
-The diagnosis of FMF is based on clinical manifestations, characterized by recurrent febrile episodes associated with abdominal pain, chest or arthritis of large joints.
-2. FMF is a genetic disease presenting an autosomal recessive trait, caused by mutation in the MEFV gene.
-3. Laboratory tests are not specific, demonstrating high serum levels of inflammatory proteins in the acute phase of the disease, but also often showing high levels even between attacks.
-SAA serum levels may be especially useful in monitoring the effectiveness of treatment.
-4. The therapy of choice is colchicine; this drug has proven its effectiveness in preventing acute inflammatory episodes and progression toward amyloidosis in adults.
-5. Based on the available information, the use of biological drugs appears to be an alternative for patients with FMF who do not respond or are intolerant to therapy with colchicine.
+To establish guidelines based on scientific evidence for the management of familial Mediterranean fever.
+The Guideline was prepared from 5 clinical questions that were structured through PICO (Patient, Intervention or indicator, Comparison and Outcome), to search in key primary scientific information databases.
+After defining the potential studies to support the recommendations, these were graduated considering their strength of evidence and grade of recommendation.
+10,341 articles were retrieved and evaluated by title and abstract; from these, 46 articles were selected to support the recommendations.
+1. The diagnosis of FMF is based on clinical manifestations, characterized by recurrent febrile episodes associated with abdominal pain, chest or arthritis of large joints; 2.
+FMF is a genetic disease presenting an autosomal recessive trait, caused by mutation in the MEFV gene; 3.
+Laboratory tests are not specific, demonstrating high serum levels of inflammatory proteins in the acute phase of the disease, but also often showing high levels even between attacks.
+SAA serum levels may be especially useful in monitoring the effectiveness of treatment; 4.
+The therapy of choice is colchicine; this drug has proven effectiveness in preventing acute inflammatory episodes and progression towards amyloidosis in adults; 5.
+Based on the available information, the use of biological drugs appears to be an alternative for patients with FMF who do not respond or are intolerant to therapy with colchicine.